sroy-mirp/MIRP2017_pong/README.md

  - BALL_VELOCITY: This is the maximum speed of the ball in each direction.
 The ball velocity in the x-direction `ballVx` will always have the same magnitude, namely `BALL_VELOCITY,`but opposite signs.
 The ball velocity in the y-direction `ballVy` will range from `[-BALL_VELOCITY, BALL_VELOCITY]`.

 **Step 1: Create a ball and its properties**
  The ball will be represented as a circle with the radius specified in the constants file.
 The ball also has a `position` and `velocity` throughout the game.
-These variables have been declared in the `constants` file with the appropriate names, but you need to set their values in the appropriate places:
+These variables have been declared in the `constants` file with the appropriate names, but you need to set their values in the appropriate places.

- - Set ball position:

  - Write the function `drawBall()` to display the ball in the correct position. the ball and give it a velocity.
  - To draw the ball, you are given the ball radius and color ballRadius = 10 and ballColor = 255 among the defined constants.